White-le-Head, County Durham Planning Applications

 Planning Activity in White-le-Head

-In the last 24 months, 6 planning applications were submitted near White-le-Head.
+In the last 24 months, 7 planning applications were submitted near White-le-Head.
+Of these, 100% were approved, with an average decision time of 44 days.

-The most common application types near White-le-Head were full planning applications (6).
-Full planning applications account for 100% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near White-le-Head were full planning applications (6), advertising consent (1).
+Full planning applications account for 86% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns